 pi-r average pressure difference from cabin to test cell measured with recirculation air in vehicle speed i (0, 50, 100 km/h)

-If not measured Ti and Ti-r can be both set to 298K.
+If pressure and temperature are not measured in this test Ti and Ti-r can be both set to 298K and pi and p1-r can both be set to 1bar.

 It must be ensured, that in all conditions the mass flow is above the minimum mass flow for the car according to 4.1.3.4.